-We regret to report that 1300SMILES Dentists has recently experienced a data breach incident that involves some personal information contained within the 1300SMILES Dentist Buderim practice reception email account.
+We regret to report that 1300SMILES Dentists experienced a data breach incident in 2023 that involves some personal information contained within the 1300SMILES Dentist Buderim practice reception email account.

 Because of variations in the types of records involved, not all patients whose personal information was contained in those records are affected in the same way.
 Unfortunately, some patients may be more seriously impacted as a result, although we are currently not aware of any harm arising from the incident.